 Complaints may be filed against the Respondent by contacting the Title IX Coordinator, Dr. John Burnett, Office of Social Equity, 724-938-4014, 112 South Hall, firstname.lastname@example.org or an Assistant Title IX Coordinator as identified in the Gender-Based/Sexual Misconduct (Title IX) Policy (see page 2).
 Title IX prohibits discrimination (including sexual violence) based on sex in the University's education programs and activities.
 If desired, the End V Center Advocate can accompany you.

-The Office of Social Equity can provide information about national organizations that address a variety of diversity and civil rights issues.
+The Social Equity staff in the Office of Human Resources can provide information about national organizations that address a variety of diversity and civil rights issues.
 Please contact us at 724-938-4014 for a referral on a specific topic or to request a comprehensive list of civil rights resources.